MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Design_for_Personalized_Fit/!index.md

 [https://repository.tudelft.nl/islandora/object/uuid%3A0ee880fb-7063-42cd-aa82-b67f7c84d1e9](https://repository.tudelft.nl/islandora/object/uuid%3A0ee880fb-7063-42cd-aa82-b67f7c84d1e9)

 Let's consider how we can set up a Grasshopper script using a similar scenario to generate a surface of foot based on foot measurements.
-You can refer to the Grasshopper script [Shoe Physical Measurements.gh](%21index.md) to see the detailed implementation in Grasshopper.
+You can refer to the Grasshopper script to see the detailed implementation in Grasshopper.
 In our case, we do not have access to a custom measuring rig, but we can rely on simple tools such as a caliper or a ruler to obtain similar measurements around the foot.
 We can take the following steps to create a script for this purpose:

 1. Decide on the key measurement locations around the foot that properly define the general geometry.
-You can refer to the paper [*Identify dominant dimensions of 3D hand shapes using statistical shape model and deep neural network](https://www.sciencedirect.com/science/article/pii/S0003687021001095#fig2)* for an example of an approach to identify key dimensions of the hand.
+You can refer to the paper [Identify dominant dimensions of 3D hand shapes using statistical shape model and deep neural network](https://www.sciencedirect.com/science/article/pii/S0003687021001095#fig2) for an example of an approach to identify key dimensions of the hand.

 ![*[Identify dominant dimensions of 3D hand shapes using statistical shape model and deep neural network](key_hand_measurements.png)